KDCinfo/too-much-time/readme.md

   2. Find the TMT extension, and
   3. Click the pin icon.

-**^Browser Compatibility:** Although there can be some nuances (and bugs), browser extensions available from the Chrome Web Store are also available for other [https://en.wikipedia.org/wiki/Chromium_(web_browser)#Active](Chromium-based browsers) such as Microsoft Edge, Brave, Opera, Vivaldi, Comodo Dragon, etc.
+**^Browser Compatibility:** Although there can be some nuances (and bugs), browser extensions available from the Chrome Web Store are also available for other [Chromium-based browsers][1] such as Microsoft Edge, Brave, Opera, Vivaldi, Comodo Dragon, etc.

 ### #3 - Usage Instructions